dustinlacewell/bustle/README.md

 - `--from` - Where the mod files are
 - `--to` - Where the .import files should go
+- `--in` - Relative path for .import files
 - `--project` - Path to Godot project
 - `--dry-run` - Pretend only